Wanastowi Vjecy: History

 Wanastowi Vjecy formed in 1988 as a studio project to record music for a forthcoming documentary about punk music in Prague.
 Their original lineup consisted of Kodym on guitar and vocals, Petr Břetislav Chovanec (more commonly known as P.B.CH.) on bass and vocals, and Adolf Vitáček on drums.
-They wrote four songs for the project, which were released on a 1990 punk compilation by various artists, titled Epidemie (Epidemic).
-Three of the tracks made it to their debut album Tak mi to teda nandey (Give It to Me Then), released in 1991.
-The album had a punk vibe to it but mainly tended towards a generic rock sound.
-Ivan Polák recorded the drums on the record.
+They wrote four songs for the project, which were released on a 1990 punk compilation by various artists, titled Epidemie.
+Three of the tracks made it to the band's debut album, Tak mi to teda nandey, released in 1991.

-The band's second album, Lži, sex & prachy (Lies, Sex & Money) was released in 1992, followed by Divnoalbum (Strange Album), a compilation of remixes, live recordings, and instrumental compositions, in 1993.
+The band's second album, Lži, sex & prachy, was released in 1992, followed by Divnoalbum, a compilation of remixes, live recordings, and instrumental compositions, in 1993.
 Lucie had been on a brief hiatus since 1992, and as they reformed the following year, Wanastowi Vjecy was shelved in turn.

-The project returned in 1996 with the album Andělé (Angels), which had a rawer sound than their previous offerings.
-The following year saw the release of 333 stříbrnejch stříkaček (333 Silver Sprinklers - a common Czech tongue twister).
-The band toured with the album, then did an acoustic Christmas set, and again paused activities to focus on the efforts of their sister group Lucie.
+The project returned in 1996 with the album Andělé.
+The following year saw the release of 333 stříbrnejch stříkaček.

-Wanastowi Vjecy released their next album, Hračky (Toys), in April 2000, but it proved less successful than their earlier work.
-Due to their commitment to Lucie, the band did not do a tour for the album.
-In September 2001, they issued the compilation Ty nejlepší věci (The Best Things) on the tenth anniversary of the release of their debut album.
-Guitarist Tomáš Vartecký at this time also played with Daniel Landa and David Koller's Kollerband.
+Wanastowi Vjecy released their next album, Hračky, in April 2000, but it proved less successful than their earlier work.
+Due to their commitment to Lucie, the band did not do a tour for the record.
+In September 2001, they issued the compilation Ty nejlepší věci on the tenth anniversary of the release of their debut album.